MCP Containers

 | Description | No | Yes | Brief description of the MCP container. |

-| Maintainer | No | Yes | Maintainer of the MCP container. |
+| Maintainer | No | Yes | Email address of the creator and maintainer of the MCP container. |

 | Topics | No | Yes | Topics are semantic labels that you can assign to containers (e.g. "finance", "support") for better navigation on UI.
 Click to display a list of available topics.
 You can add your own custom topics to the list following these rules: - The topic name must not exceed 255 characters. - The topic name must not contain leading or trailing spaces. |

-| Docker Image Reference | Conditional | Yes | Reference of the external Docker image used to create the container.
-Available if the external Docker image was used to create the container.
-Disabled if the internal image was used to create the container. |
+| Docker Image Reference | Conditional | Yes | URI of the external Docker image used to create the container.
+Available if the external Docker image was used to create the container. |

 | Endpoint Configuration | No | Yes | Endpoint configuration of the MCP container: Transport: the transport protocol (HTTP (default) or SSE).
 Container endpoint path: the specific endpoint path where the MCP service is accessible.
 Port: the network port the container uses (If provided, must be between 1 and 65535.).
 Note: Changes to these settings can be applied to a running container.
 Saving changes will trigger a restart in RollingUpdate mode. |

-| Autoscaling | No | Yes | Parameters to dynamically adjust container replicas based on demand. - Automatic scale to zero: Use to define criteria to reduce replicas to zero to save resources. - Min and Max Replicas: Sets the minimum and maximum number of instances that can run, ensuring availability and controlling costs. - Pending requests to trigger autoscaling: Specifies the number of queued requests required to trigger scaling up, helping maintain performance during traffic spikes. |
+| Autoscaling | No | Yes | Parameters to dynamically adjust MCP container replicas based on demand. - Automatic scale to zero: Use to define criteria to reduce replicas to zero to save resources.
+For new MCP containers, this option is enabled by default with a 5-minute inactivity delay before scaling to zero. - Min and Max Replicas: Sets the minimum and maximum number of instances that can run, ensuring availability and controlling costs.
+For new MCP containers, the default range is 0 to 1 replica. - Pending requests to trigger autoscaling: Specifies the number of queued requests required to trigger scaling up, helping maintain performance during traffic spikes.
+Important: Existing MCP containers keep their current autoscaling configuration. |

 | Environment Variables | No | Yes | List of environment variables for the MCP container.
 You can add, edit, or remove variables as needed.
 Note: Changes to these settings can be applied to a running container.
 Saving changes will trigger a restart in RollingUpdate mode. - Name: Must be between 1 and 253 characters long.
 Can contain only letters, numbers, dots (.), hyphens (-), and underscores (_).- Value: Must be between 1 and 253 characters long.
 Can contain only letters, numbers, dots (.), hyphens (-), and underscores (_). |